medically-reviewed-iconClinically Reviewed

 • Communicate: Openly discussing what feels good and what doesn't with your partner is important.
 If you require a slower pace, communicate this need.

-• Don't rush: Engaging in longer foreplay can enhance natural lubrication, potentially reducing pain.
+• Take your time: Extended foreplay isn't just about pleasure — it's about preparing your body for comfort, potentially reducing pain.
 Consider delaying penetration until you feel fully aroused.

 • Use lubricants: Utilising a personal lubricant can enhance comfort during sex.
 It may be helpful to try various brands until you find one that suits you.